Fraction of variance unexplained: Explanation

 It is useful to consider the second definition to understand FVU.
-When trying to predict Y, the most naïve regression function that we can think of is the constant function predicting the mean of Y, i.e., $f(x_i)=\bar{y}$.
+When trying to predict Y, the most naive regression function that we can think of is the constant function predicting the mean of Y, i.e., $f(x_i)=\bar{y}$.
 It follows that the MSE of this function equals the variance of Y; that is, SSerr = SStot, and SSreg = 0.
 In this case, no variation in Y can be accounted for, and the FVU then has its maximum value of 1.

 More generally, the FVU will be 1 if the explanatory variables X tell us nothing about Y in the sense that the predicted values of Y do not covary with Y. But as prediction gets better and the MSE can be reduced, the FVU goes down.
 In the case of perfect prediction where $\hat{y}_i = y_i$ for all i, the MSE is 0, SSerr = 0, SSreg = SStot, and the FVU is 0.